neuml/cord19q/tasks/vaccines.md

 [A data-driven drug repositioning framework discovered a potential therapeutic agent targeting COVID-19](https://doi.org/10.1101/2020.03.11.986836)<br/>
 by Yiyue Ge; Tingzhong Tian; Suling Huang; Fangping Wan; Jingxin Li; Shuya Li; Hui Yang; Lixiang Hong; Nian Wu; Enming Yuan; Lili Cheng; Yipin Lei; Hantao Shu; Xiaolong Feng; Ziyuan Jiang; Ying Chi; Xiling Guo; Lunbiao Cui; Liang Xiao; Zeng Li; Chunhao Yang; Zehong Miao; Haidong Tang; Ligong Chen; Hainian Zeng; Dan Zhao; Fengcai Zhu; Xiaokun Shen; Jianyang Zeng<br/>
 *Mar 12, 2020*<br/>
-- In contrast, oseltamivir, zanamivir (drugs used for preventing influenza virus infection) and baricitinib (JAK1/2 inhibitor, which was recommended into treat showed no inhibitory activities against SARS-CoV-2 at the concentration of 3 µM or 3.2 µM.<br/>
+- In contrast, oseltamivir, zanamivir (drugs used for preventing influenza virus infection) and baricitinib (JAK1/2 inhibitor, which was recommended in to treat showed no inhibitory activities against SARS-CoV-2 at the concentration of 3 µM or 3.2 µM.<br/>
 - Our in silico screening process followed by experimental validation revealed that a poly-ADP-ribose polymerase 1 (PARP1) inhibitor, CVL218, currently in Phase I clinical trial, may serve as a potential drug candidate to treat Our in vitro assays demonstrated that CVL218 can exhibit effective inhibitory activity against SARS-CoV-2 replication in a dose-dependent manner and with no obvious cytopathic effect.<br/>
-- Cyclosporine, a calcineurin inhibitor approved as an immunomodulatory drug, was observed to block the replication of SARS-CoV, and also successfully predicted by our approach.<br/>
+- Cyclosporine, a calcineurin inhibitor approved as an immunomodulatory drug , was observed to block the replication of SARS-CoV , and also successfully predicted by our approach.<br/>

 [The deadly coronaviruses: The 2003 SARS pandemic and the 2020 novel coronavirus epidemic in China](https://doi.org/10.1016/j.jaut.2020.102434)<br/>
 by Yang, Yongshi; Peng, Fujun; Wang, Runsheng; Guan, Kai; Jiang, Taijiao; Xu, Guogang; Sun, Jinlyu; Chang, Christopher<br/>
 *Journal of Autoimmunity - Mar 03, 2020*<br/>
-- The anti-viral drug remdesivir (Gilead®) is in clinical trials to treat COVID-19 in Wuhan.<br/>
+- The anti-viral drug remdesivir (Gilead®) is in clinical trials to treat COVID-19 in Wuhan .<br/>
-- The antiviral efficiency of five FAD-approved drugs and two well-known broadspectrum antiviral drugs have been studied and it has been found that remdesivir and chloroquine effectively inhibit SARS-CoV-2 in vitro.<br/>
+- The antiviral efficiency of five FAD-approved drugs and two well-known broadspectrum antiviral drugs have been studied and it has been found that remdesivir and chloroquine effectively inhibit SARS-CoV-2 in vitro .<br/>
 - predicted 10 commercial medicines which may function as inhibitors of SARS-CoV-2, including colistin, valrubicin, icatibant, bepotastine, epirubicin, etc.<br/>

 [Discovery and development of safe-in-man broad-spectrum antiviral agents](https://doi.org/10.1016/j.ijid.2020.02.018)<br/>